-HORRYCOUNTY, SC (WMBF) – For the next two weeks law enforcement agencies across the country will be cracking down on people not wearing seat belts.
+HORRY COUNTY, SC (WMBF) - For the next two weeks, law enforcement agencies across the country will be cracking down on people who don't wear their seat belts.
 In the Palmetto State, troopers are kicking off the Buckle Up South Carolina campaign.

-Last year, the SCHP reports nearly 64 percent of people killed at night were unbuckled at the time of the crash compared to 49 percent who were not wearing a seatbelt and killed during daytime crashes.
+The SCHP reports that last year, nearly 64 percent of people killed at night were unbuckled at the time of the crash, compared to 49 percent who were not wearing a seatbelt and killed during daytime crashes.

-SCHPLance Corporal Sonny Collins says many people think officers don't notice safety belt use after dark.
-Collins says they do and they agency is pushing to reduce the number of nighttime, unbelted fatalities.
-The goal of the Buckle Up South Carolina campaign is to raise awareness about seat belt law and remind people before the start of the heavy summer traffic, buckling up can save lives.
+SCHP Lance Corporal Sonny Collins says many people think officers don't notice safety belt use after dark.
+Collins says they do, and the agency is pushing to reduce the number of nighttime, unbelted fatalities.
+The goal of the Buckle Up South Carolina campaign is to raise awareness about seat belt law and remind people before the start of the heavy summer traffic: buckling up can save lives.

 Even though this year the agency will increase patrols when the sun comes down, Collins points out the seat belt law applies for every trip, every time, day or night.

-The South Carolina Highway Patrol reports last year was a record breaking year for seatbelt usage reaching 90 percent.
+The South Carolina Highway Patrol reports last year was a record-breaking year for seatbelt usage reaching 90 percent.
 SCHP's message today: there is still room for improvement.
-The Buckle Up South Carolina campaign will run through June 2nd.
+The Buckle Up South Carolina campaign will run through June 2.